Skip to content

 • Recurring schedules that actually stick.
 The same weekday walks, set once and repeated, with a clear warning before you book yourself into two places at once.
 This is the defining dog-walking feature.
 (See scheduling.)

 • A real daily route.
-Your stops in driving order, grouped by address, one tap from directions — so a packed midday of six walks in one neighbourhood isn't six separate puzzles.
+Your stops in driving order, grouped by address, one tap from directions, so a packed midday of six walks in one neighbourhood is not six separate puzzles.
 (See the daily route.)

 • Invoicing without a spreadsheet.
-Turn finished walks into a branded invoice, track who's paid, and nudge the overdue ones automatically.
+Turn finished walks into a branded invoice, track who has paid, and nudge the overdue ones automatically.
 (See invoicing.)

 • Calendar sync.
 Two-way sync with the calendar you already live in, so a personal appointment blocks out a walk slot and nothing collides.
 (See calendar sync.)

-• Some form of visit proof / check-in.
-A timestamp, a photo, a status — something that shows the visit happened and when (more on GPS below).
+• Some form of visit proof or check-in.
+A timestamp, a photo, a status: something that shows the visit happened and when.

 • A genuinely phone-native app.
-You're managing this with a leash in one hand.
-If it isn't fast and one-handed on a phone, it'll cost you on every walk.
+You are managing this with a leash in one hand.
+If it is not fast and one-handed on a phone, it will cost you on every walk.

 Does dog walking software track walks with GPS?

-This is the feature buyers ask about most, and it's also the most over-sold — so here's the honest version.
+This is the feature buyers ask about most, and it is also the most over-sold, so here is the honest version.
 "GPS" in dog walking actually means three different things:

 2. A full route map (a "breadcrumb").
 The app logs your location through the whole walk and draws the path you took on a map.
 Owners see it afterward in a visit summary.

 So if "GPS tracking" matters to you, pin down which of these a tool actually does before you commit.
-Pupline takes a deliberately different approach: rather than a live GPS breadcrumb, it gives you a tap-to-navigate daily route and photo and video report cards that prove the walk happened and show the dog having a brilliant time — which is what most owners actually want to see.
-If a live, watch-along GPS map is a hard requirement for your clients, choose a tool that advertises real-time route tracking specifically.
+Some tools built for dog walking focus on a tap-to-navigate daily route and photo or video report cards that prove the walk happened, which is what most owners actually want to see.
+If a live, watch-along GPS map is a hard requirement for your clients, look for a tool that advertises real-time route tracking specifically.

 Is there free dog walking software?

 Yes, with the same caveats as the rest of the category.
-Some tools have a genuinely free tier, but it's typically capped — a handful of clients, no team access, limited automation, and often no live route tracking or support.
+Some tools have a genuinely free tier, but it is typically capped: a handful of clients, no team access, limited automation, and often no live route tracking or support.
 A few "free" apps make their money by charging per invoice or taking a slice of card payments, so read the fine print.
 The other, more common "free" is a free trial of a paid product.

-Pupline goes the trial route: the whole product is free for 30 days, no card to start — so you can run real weeks of walks before you decide.
-After that it's one flat price with every feature and no per-client fees, rather than a stripped-down freebie you grow out of in a month.
+Pupline takes the trial route with its dog walking software for solo walkers: the whole product is free for 30 days, no card to start, so you can run real weeks of walks before you decide.
+After that it is one flat price with every feature and no per-client fees, rather than a stripped-down freebie you grow out of in a month.

 How much does dog walking software cost?